TheKevJames/tools/renovate/README.rst

   being set to widen, with the exception of testing/dev dependencies, which should always be pinned to ensure all developers can reproduce each other's environments.

+  * Note that, while I don't recommend it, sometimes a repo may contain multiple projects: some which are apps, and some are libs.
+I would recommend splitting things apart, since Renovate doesn't work very well with repos that include versioned interdependencies to other local packages and can't be coerced to running a subset of it's processing in the required DAG.
+If you want to support this anyway, you can use ``//renovate/version-as-app.json5`` as a baseline, then apply a file-based override with ``//renovate/version-file-as-lib.json5(path-to-library/pyproject.toml)``.

 * ``//renovate/automerge.json5``: my prefered automerge rules, eg. for packages which I trust to have non-breaking changes.
 Roughly maps to automerging ``minor`` and ``patch`` versions, with the following exceptions: